 A popular way to travel from Kuala Lumpur to Hat Yai is by bus.

-Travelling by bus from KL to Hat Yai in Thailand is faster than the overnight sleeper train that leaves daily from KL Sentral and the trip by bus should take around eight hours, with a short refreshment break along the journey where you can buy food and drinks and visit the toilet.
+Travelling by bus from KL to Hat Yai in Thailand is about as fast as taking the new ETS train that leaves from KL Sentral (via Padang Besar) and the duration of the trip by bus should take around eight hours, with a short refreshment break along the journey where you can buy food and drinks and visit the toilet.

 Their buses are either luxury or VIP buses and quite comfortable for the long journey.